jeduardo/terminal-bot/README.md

-# Web Terminal Bot
+# Terminal Bot

-A simulation of a broken operating system that uses Google Gemini to generate responses based on user commands.
+Terminal Bot is a simulation of a DOS session using the Gemini LLM models from Google.

 ## Project Structure